JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 > </picture><br>
 >
 > You can troubleshoot mapping (and not only) issues by using
-> `-Djetbrains.api.verbose=true` system property when running your tests.
+> `-Djetbrains.runtime.api.verbose=true` system property when running your tests.

 When building JBR API via `make jbr-api` or `build.sh`, it will report a digest of API changes with compatibility status.
 If build script reports